Not everyone’s vision of a business is built around a piece of machinery more than 100 years old.

-Turning jump rails on a lathe is a labour-intensive process, but the team at Canterbury Rails has it down to a fine art.
+Turning logs on a lathe is a labour-intensive process, but the team at Canterbury Rails has it down to a fine art.

-If you’re tired of schooling with your horse over makeshift obstacles, or your old pine jump rails are just not up to it, contact Canterbury Rails.
+If you’re after a construction pole of the highest quality, or you’re tired of schooling with your horse over makeshift obstacles, or your old pine jump rails are just not up to it, contact Canterbury Rails.

-Don stands behind every jump rail his business turns out.
+Don stands behind every turned piece of timber his business turns out.